-Media Burn Archive is a 501(c)3 nonprofit in Chicago that collects, produces, and distributes documentary video and television created by artists, activists, and community groups.
+Media Burn Archive is a 501(c)3 nonprofit in Chicago that collects, produces, and distributes documentary video created by artists, activists, and community groups.
 Our mission is to use archival media to deepen context and encourage critical thought through a social justice lens.

 The Media Burn Archive was founded in 2003 by Tom Weinberg after a 40-year-long career producing documentaries and being a major advocate for independent producers.
 In 1978, he created the show Image Union, which brought the work of independent film and videomakers to a Chicago television audience for the first time.
 His programs have won four Emmy awards, a Silver Circle lifetime achievement award from the Chicago/Midwest chapter of the National Academy of Television Arts and Sciences, and he shared in a duPont-Columbia University journalism award as a member of TVTV.